sgjava/c3l/README.md

 * `ctools ~/eclipse-workspace/c3l/disks/demo.d71 p neil.snd`
 * `convpcm neil.snd neil.raw`
 * `playpcm4 neil.raw 8000`
 You can load around a 44K raw file, so keep that in mind.
-It also makes sense to support 1 and 2 bit raw files as well, so keep an eye out for that.

 How ARPAbet is build. [phonemes.sh](https://github.com/sgjava/c3l/blob/main/build/phonemes.sh) does most of the dirty work.
 It downloads the phonemes from the [TeensyTalk](https://github.com/radiohound/TeensyTalk)